ShaomingT/TicketOverFlow/README.md

   - GET /users - List all registered users for the service.
   - GET /users/{id} Get information for a particular user.

+## Techstack
+- Backend: Python, Flask, Gunicorn, Postgres
+- Deployment: Docker, AWS ECS, AWS SQS, AWS Lambda, Terraform

 ## Dependencies

-Before deploying,the following dependencies must be installed:
+Before deploying, the following dependencies must be installed:

-- Python 3.10 - Execute script to init USER table
+- Python 3.10 - Execute the script to init USER table
 - Terraform 1.4.6
 - zip - Used to zip the lambda function
 - Psycopg2 2.9.1 - Used to connect to RDS in Python